Kulyash01/system-security-jwt-api/README.md

 ## Features

-- `/login`: Accepts a username and password, returning a short-lived JWT token.
+- `/login`: Accepts a username and password and returns a short-lived JWT token using a predefined role.
 - `/protected`: Example endpoint that validates a JWT token and requires either the `admin` or `user` role.

 ## Setup